Khan/style-guides/style/react.md

 The output must be deterministic.
 One way to get non-deterministic output is to generate random
 IDs in `getInitialState()`, and have the output of render depend on that ID.
+Don't do this.

 #### Side effect free until `componentDidMount`